 Before you can start looking for the right nonprofit board members, you need to figure out what you want in a member.
 This will help to guide you throughout the board member recruitment process.
 Try an internal survey that assesses what skills or experience may be missing.
 A board full of lawyers or all creative types is probably not ideal.

-Create and regularly update a rubric that tracks all of these items against current members’ terms, and identify areas of future need.
+Create and regularly update a rubric that tracks all of these items against current members’ terms, and identifies areas of future need.
 This tool should look forward at least three years.

 When discussing board openings, always make sure that the title you give to the role reflects the responsibilities included with the position.
 It is always best to create a listing that gives potential candidates an accurate picture of what you are looking for.
 For instance, you may want to specify that you are looking to recruit “a board member with marketing experience.”